SalesforceCommerceCloud/commerce-sdk/README.md

 // const { ClientConfig, helpers, Search } = require("commerce-sdk");

 // demo client credentials, if you have access to your own please replace them below.
-// The client secret should not be stored in plain text alongside code.
-Please store the secret in a secure location. const CLIENT_ID = "da422690-7800-41d1-8ee4-3ce983961078";
+// do not store client secret as plaintext.
+Store it in a secure location. const CLIENT_ID = "da422690-7800-41d1-8ee4-3ce983961078";
 const CLIENT_SECRET = "D*HHUrgO2%qADp2JTIUi";
 const ORG_ID = "f_ecom_zzte_053";